 A San Diego County emergency veterinarian came to us after being told by another lender that their DTI was too high to qualify for a home in Carlsbad.
 The veterinarian had stable W-2 income with overtime but carried significant veterinary school debt on income-based repayment.

-After reviewing the full financial picture, we structured the transaction using the veterinarian mortgage with student loans excluded from DTI and 100% financing with no PMI.
+After reviewing the full financial picture, we structured the transaction using the veterinarian mortgage with manual underwriting and 100% financing with no PMI.
 The result was a purchase that closed without a down payment, preserved all existing savings for future practice buy-in, and eliminated both the PMI cost and the DTI barrier that the original lender could not solve.

 This is a scenario pattern illustrating how the program has been used — not a specific client case study, not a guaranteed outcome, and not a representation of typical results.
 Individual results depend on full underwriting review.